-It's just a 10-minute flight or a 30-minute ride by high-speed catamaran from the international gateway at Papeete on Tahiti, but its striking, spire-topped landscape and meandering, underdeveloped shoreline lined with simple villages make it feel miles removed from modern civilization.
+Just a 10-minute flight or a 30-minute ride by high-speed catamaran from the international gateway at Papeete on Tahiti, visiting Moorea couldn't be easier.
+Its striking, spire-topped landscape and meandering, underdeveloped shoreline lined with simple villages make it feel miles removed from modern civilization.

-That's not to say it lacks infrastructure - far from it.
-Moorea is home to an impressive selection of world-class resorts, a wide range of sights and activities and some of the most easily accessible adventure in Tahiti.
+That's not to say it lacks infrastructure—far from it.
+Moorea is home to an impressive selection of world-class resorts, a wide range of sights and activities, and some of the most easily accessible adventures in Tahiti.

-This means it is equally ideal for couples on a romantic getaway/honeymoon or families seeking ease and convenience.
+This means it is equally ideal for both couples on a romantic getaway or honeymoon and families seeking ease and convenience.
 Plus, its accessible location translates into room rates that are a bit easier on the wallet than on some of Tahiti's more far-flung islands.

 The Magical Island

-A few things truly set Moorea, known as "the Magical Island," apart: It has lovely beaches, Tahiti's only golf course and a vast and incredibly lush interior, including the Opunohu Valley filled with every tropical plant and fruit imaginable.
+There are a few things that truly set Moorea, also known as "the Magical Island," apart.
+It has lovely beaches, Tahiti's only golf course, and a vast and incredibly lush interior, including the Opunohu Valley filled with every tropical plant and fruit imaginable.